learlab/itell/apps/demo/content/textbook/13-drawing-conclusions-and-reporting-the-results.md

     correct: false
   - answer: "d.\tResearchers try to do the most complicated or difficult version of the research study because these are likely to be more impactful"
     correct: false
-- !Structured
-  question: "3.\tWhat type of paper is described here: The paper deals with the correlation between growth mindset and college success.
+- question: "3.\tWhat type of paper is described here: The paper deals with the correlation between growth mindset and college success.
 The paper summarizes 36 previous research reports about this correlation.
 In the paper, the authors calculate a statistical summary, based on all of the previous findings, estimating the overall correlation. "
   answers:
   - answer: "a.\tAn empirical research report"
     correct: false